 The Wearables Workshop & University Challenge is the TCC's most highly anticipated annual event.
 Our goal is to engage industry, government, and academic researchers to identify and solve the greatest challenge in Wearable Technology today.
 Here, we broadly define Wearables as anything worn on the human body for any application, including but not limited to: space suits, backpacks, medical devices, helmets, exoskeletons, shoes, and more!

 Hosted at NASA Johnson Space Center in Houston, TX, the workshop is an opportunity for anyone interested in wearables to learn, network, and contribute.
 University Challenge Teams present their solutions to industry-identified challenges.
 Experts in the field - ranging from biotech startups to astronauts - share their perspective.
 The schedule consists of presentations, panels, and various opportunities to network.
 Keep an eye out for our announcement of the 2024 schedule!

 The date is approaching fast and we’re making preparations.
 Don’t miss out!

 Challenges are problem statements submitted by NASA, industry, start-ups, or other organizations who are actively developing wearable technology.
 Interested in submitting a challenge statement?
 Let us know!

-Challenge statements are typically released the December before the April workshop.
+Challenge statements will be released in January before the April workshop.

 Challenge Sponsors are expected to meet periodically (virtually or in person) with the responding teams.
 Sponsors should supply reasonable background information and feedback to the teams during the project.
 Sponsors may optionally supply materials, funding, workspace, etc. Additionally, at least one representative from the sponsor's organization should attend the workshop in-person in Houston, TX.